wesleyem/th57/QOD.md

 1. During daytime operations, how many aircraft are allowed and where can they operate at NOLF Santa Rosa?
     1. 12
     1. RWOP 7-27

+## Standby Generator Failure

+1. What does the N<sub>g</sub> drivetrain power?
+    1. NFM 2-1
+1. During NVD operations, aircraft shall be in what lighting configuration?
+    1. RWOP 3-3

+## FCS Inverter Failure

+1. What does the N<sub>f</sub> drivetrain power?
+    1. NFM 2-1
+1. Course rules to Site 8, at Pond Creek Bridge, climb to ____ feet MSL and turn to an approximate heading of ___ to intercept Hwy ___.
+    1. 1100; 260
+    1. RWOP 7-40